-Senior Care 101: Safe Disposal of Medications
+Senior Care 101: Safely Disposing of Medications

 - Check labels.
 The prescription’s label or informational literature might provide guidance about how to properly dispose of the drug.
 You can also consult with the pharmacist for suggestions.

 - Participate in National Prescription Drug Take Back Day.
 This is the preferred method for safely disposing of medications, and it is held every year in locations across the country by the U.S. Department of Justice Drug Enforcement Administration.
 Discover the venue nearest to you as well as the next date for the local event.

 - Exercise care prior to flushing.
 Flushing prescription drugs down the toilet is usually not advised, but there are specific exceptions, listed in the FDA’s Flush List.
 Medications currently deemed acceptable to flush include:

 - Sodium Oxybate

 - Conceal when disposing.
 Many prescription drugs can be discarded with regular trash, if precautions are taken to restrict animals from unintentionally ingesting them or from anyone looking for drugs to locate and take them.
 The FDA endorses mixing the prescription drugs with an undesirable substance – such as coffee grounds or kitty litter – and then placing in a secured plastic bag before adding to your household trash bag.

 - Eliminate identifying information.
 Make certain to scratch out and/or shred any personal information to guard the older adult’s identification in order to prevent anyone who is unauthorized from discovering the prescription container and getting a refill of the medication.